Menu

 5 Steps to Handling a Lawsuit by Zwicker & Associates, PC

 Zwicker & Associates, PC is one of the largest collection law firms in Florida.
 Zwicker maintains several offices in Florida, including Jacksonville, FL and Boca Raton, FL.
 In addition, they maintain several offices in numerous other states.
+Zwicker & Associates also functions as a collection agency.
+They represent various financial institutions, including major credit card companies and banks.
 Paul Zwicker is listed as the firm’s president according to the Florida Department of Corporations.
 The firm opened in 1991.

-The Consumer Financial Protection Bureau complaint database reflects 141 complaints (as of 6/21/2021 – with a 3 year lookback).
+The Consumer Financial Protection Bureau complaint database reflects 684 complaints (as of 1/8/2025 – searching for ‘Zwicker’).

-Zwicker & Associates often represent creditors and debt collection in collection lawsuits to try to secure payment for their clients.
+Zwicker & Associates often represent creditors and debt collectors in collection lawsuits to try to secure payment for their clients, including student loan debt.
 Their firm focuses on legal collection on consumer debt.
 In particular, we see them often representing Discover and other big lenders.
-Therefore, if Zwicker & Associates has sued you, it is most likely that they are represent a creditor who claims you owe them a debt.
+Therefore, if Zwicker & Associates has sued you, it is most likely that they are representing a creditor who claims you owe them a debt.

 Is there a class action lawsuit against Zwicker & Associates

 Consumers have sued Zwicker & Associates a number of times for claims of improper collection practices.
-A search of the federal court “PACER” system reflects 457 cases in federal court where Zwicker & Associates were listed as a defendant (as of 6/21/2021).
+Collection agencies, including Zwicker & Associates, often use tactics like sending collection letters to pursue debts.
+A search of the federal court “PACER” system reflects 567 cases in federal court where Zwicker & Associates were listed as a defendant (as of 1/8/2025).

 Consumers have sued Zwicker & Associates in class actions.
 For example, in a 2018 class action filed in New York, the Plaintiff claimed that collection notices sent by Zwicker & Associates were confusing, and violated the Fair Debt Collection Practices Act (FDCPA) because they were unclear as to whether the amount requested included interest and other amounts.